-Current job opportunities from area employers are posted on all four campuses and are also available on the SSCC webpage at www.sscc.edu/services/career-counseling.shtml#job-board.
+Current job opportunities from area employers are posted on all campuses and also available on the SSCC webpage at www.sscc.edu/job-board/.

 Mental Health Counseling

 Many students are juggling multiple roles - student, parent, spouse, and worker to name a few.
 Life can pile up and become stressful.
 Southern State provides free and confidential assistance in sorting out the things that inevitably come to the surface.
 We are here to help you succeed in school and in your personal life by offering: